SWEGroup39/GatorChatApp/Sprint3.md

      - Undoing a delete.
      - Creating a user account.
      - Editing a user's conversation list by adding a new ID.
+     - Updating a user's username.
+     - Updating a user's password (WIP).
      - Retrieving a user (by passing in login credentials).
      - Retrieving a user (by passing in the user's unique ID).
      - Deleting a user.